Peter Walker (guitarist)

-Peter Walker is an American folk guitarist noted for virtuosic performances fusing the Indian classical and Spanish flamenco traditions.
-Walker was recognized principally for his recorded output in the mid-to-late sixties.
-His status has risen following his rediscovery by younger generations of American and European outsider folk artists.
-Today, he is placed among the ranks of notable American finger-pickers Sandy Bull, John Fahey, Robbie Basho and Leo Kottke.
-This new esteem has granted him a renewed platform for both touring and recording.
+Peter Walker (born 1938) is an American folk guitarist, known for his skillful performances that blend Indian classical and Spanish flamenco music traditions.
+He gained recognition primarily for his recorded work during the late 1960s.
+In recent years, his reputation has seen a resurgence among younger American and European outsider folk artists.
+He is now regarded as a prominent figure in the company of established American finger-pickers such as Sandy Bull, John Fahey, Robbie Basho and Leo Kottke.
+This renewed recognition has provided him with new opportunities for touring and recording.